Alabama’s Smith becomes 1st WR to win Heisman in 29 years

 Smith has 105 catches for 1,641 yards and 22 total touchdowns going into the final game of his college career — which will also be his third national championship game.

+The story of the game was the guy who threw the walk-off TD pass.
+Tagovailoa became Alabama’s Heisman contender and most beloved player for the next two years.

-For the next two seasons, Smith was still often the overlooked star in the Tide’s talented 2017 class of receivers that included All-American Jerry Jeudy and Henry Ruggs.
+Smith was the overlooked star in the Tide’s talented 2017 class of receivers that included All-American Jerry Jeudy and the blazingly fast Henry Ruggs.
 Both of those players decided to skip their senior seasons and enter the draft last year.
 Both were selected in the first round.

+“I kind of like being out of the way and not in the mix,” Smith said.
+“I’m not the most vocal person.
+I don’t like talking that much.
+It was enjoyable while it lasted.”

-Smith returned to school to complete his degree and form an explosive combination for the Tide with junior Jaylen Waddle.
+He returned to school to form an explosive combination for the Tide with junior Jaylen Waddle.
 Then Waddle went down with a season-ending leg injury on Oct.
 24.

 As the Tide’s undisputed No. 1 receiver, Smith shined.
 The week after Waddle went out, Smith had 11 catches for 204 yards and four touchdowns against Mississippi State.